Polarized QED cascades: Theoretical Model

 \subsection{Polarization dependent collision operators}

-The benefit of going to the rotating frame becomes apparent when considering the quantum transitions; ultrarelativistic particles emitted during the quantum processes are kinematically restricted to be collinear to the emitting particle and therefore involve transitions at constant $\varphi$ such that only the magnitude of momentum, $p$, changes.
+The benefit of {introducing $\varphi$} becomes apparent when considering the quantum transitions; ultrarelativistic particles emitted during the quantum processes are kinematically restricted to be collinear to the emitting particle and therefore involve transitions at constant $\varphi$ such that only the magnitude of momentum, $p$, changes.
 The angle $\varphi$ enters the collision operator only parametrically via the quantum parameters

 which determine the probabilities of the QED processes, and with the normalized Schwinger vector potential $a_S = m/\omega$.